kubeshop/tracetest/examples/observability-to-the-rescue/README.md

 ## Trace-based tests that you can run

+There are two tests that you can do to check how these APIs are working, one is the `test-with-error`, that calls `your-api` passing the `yearsAsACustomer` field as zero, causing a error propagation into the API calls:

 ```sh
 tracetest test run -w -d ./tracetest/tests/test-with-error.yaml
 ```

+The second one is `test-with-success`, with the field `yearsAsACustomer` greater than 0, causing the services to behave normally:

 ```sh
 tracetest test run -w -d ./tracetest/tests/test-with-success.yaml